patlov/visualanalytics/docs/report.md

 The next step is to identify clusters that can be classified as anomalies and clusters that give a hint to similarities.
 To do that we needed metric that indicates how unique/good a cluster is.
 There are several ways to implement such a cluster analysis, we chose the so called DB-index (https://en.wikipedia.org/wiki/Davies%E2%80%93Bouldin_index).
 Clusters with a low DB-index can be seen as unique and good cluster approximation.

+## Conclusion

+In this project we created an application called GeoCluster.
+The most challenging part was to have a solid structure for crawling the data in real time and deliver it in an appropriate time to the frontend.
+It took us weeks to find the best solution for crawling data with csv-files.
+Of course, it would have been easier if we would have downloaded a part of the database once and then processed it, but we found it more interesting for users to display up-to-date data.
+We also implemented the world map, which delivers real-time sensor data from the last 5 minutes of all sensors around the world.

+Problems occur, as already mentioned, mostly at crawling the huge amount of data.
+Sometimes the sensors were invalid or had an other form, some measurements were invalid (a temperature of -140 degree of a sensor in Italy) and sometime the API banned us temporary because of too many requests.
+Latter would be our net next for improvement for having a more solid version of our application.

+If more time would have been available we also would have implemented other data visualisation techniques with glyphs and added functionality to find more anomalies.